skimcloud/TradeOracle/README.md

 ## Approach to Trading

+Maria's strategy involves options flow trading, piggybacking off the professional retail trader who has interpreted the flow with her 10+ years of trading experience.
+This approach entails analyzing the options flow, which represents the volume of options traded at different strike prices and expiration dates.
+By following the lead of experienced traders, Maria aims to make informed decisions leveraging their interpretation of options flow.

-The choice of this approach stems from years of experience trading with BlackBoxStocks, coupled with a newfound understanding of machine learning acquired at university.
+The choice of the dataset stems from years of experience trading with options flow at BlackBoxStocks, coupled with a newfound understanding of machine learning acquired at university.
 The convergence of practical trading knowledge and academic insights has inspired the application of machine learning techniques to enhance trading decisions.

 ## How to Use